Advanced Yoga Therapy Program

 In this course students will learn to design yoga therapy programs for clients who are suffering from issues related to trauma.
 Students will learn about the current science around yoga and trauma and how to integrate this knowledge into the Breathing Deeply Yoga Therapy model.

 Students will examine and gain knowledge in addictive behaviors and their roots as well as expression in each kosha while also learning the appropriate interventions for each aspect of the self.
 Doshic considerations will be touched upon, as well as group protocols.

 Yoga Nidra for Yoga Therapists

 Yoga Nidra is an extremely powerful tool for healing.
 When properly taught yoga nidra can be modulated to treat many conditions and imbalances.
 In this course we will learn the basic theory behind yoga nidra.
 We will learn how to adjust yoga nidra to target specific koshas and gain the skills to language yoga nidra instruction appropriately for different condition sets.

 Healing Through The Pranic Body and Conscious Mind Weekend #2, Brain, Neuroscience, Research & Yoga Therapy, Yoga Counselling Skills For The Very Ill & End Of Life, and Yoga For Anxiety & Depression

-In this weekend course, students will delve deeper by learning advanced techniques for working with the pranic body and conscious mind (Pranayama and Manomaya Koshas).
+In the weekend portion of this course, students will delve deeper by learning advanced techniques for working with the pranic body and conscious mind (Pranayama and Manomaya Koshas).
 Students will explore practices that affect the 5 pranas for specific disease states.
 Students will then focus on the application of mantra and chanting for disease states.
-Time will be allotted for practicing teaching these skills to others.

 Brain, Neuroscience, Research & Yoga Therapy